 Suppose a shop receives, in a single week, a tarnished pair of sterling candlesticks (filled bases, light when picked up), a snapped silver chain with a clear 925 mark on the clasp, three pre-1947 silver florins, and a Victorian EPNS teapot.
 On the sorting table the volunteer separates the EPNS teapot for the shop floor and bags the candlesticks, the chain and the florins for posting.
 A photo of each goes on WhatsApp and an indicative figure comes back the same day.

 On arrival the candlesticks are XRF-tested, the filled bases (commonly weighted with pitch or plaster for stability) are noted, and only the silver content is weighed against the LBMA fix.
 The chain is weighed whole.
 The florins are read for their period-specific silver content.
 The written offer lists each item on its own line with the composition, weight, rate and offer figure.
-The charity's head-office contact accepts before 3pm and Faster Payment lands the same day.
+The charity's head-office contact accepts the offer and the Faster Payment arrives within one working hour of acceptance.
 The teapot, meanwhile, sits on the shop floor and sells for what a vintage Victorian teapot sells for, which is often more than its silver content would have been.

 Common questions